Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Methods

 \subsection{Evaluating the meta-trained model}

-We evaluate the performance by making a few-step gradient descent with the same $K$ phase space points from the unseen system and compared the performance between the meta-trained model and the random initialized HNN model.
-We tested The initial condition for the HNN model such as; the number of layers, the number of hidden units and the type of activation were set as same as the original work.
-The model adaptation to the novel system is done by updating the parameters as follows.
+We evaluate the performance by making a few-step gradient descent on the unseen type of system during the meta training phase with $K=50$ data points.
+The model adaptation to the unseen system is done by updating the parameters as follows.

-Using the adapted model at each step, we integrate our model output with the LSODA integrator~\cite{petzold1983automatic} implemented in SciPy~\cite{virtanen2020scipy} to achieve the system dynamics.
+Using the adapted model at each step, we integrate our model output using the LSODA integrator~\citep{petzold1983automatic} to achieve the system dynamics.
 Then, the performance was achieved by calculating the relative error between the predicted and ground truth trajectory points.
 We perform our experiments on NVIDIA RTX A6000 by performing 10 independent runs as default to ensure the stability of our results and report the average and standard error values.
-We again further describe the related details for the training and adaptation process in the supplementary materials.
+We again further describe the related details for the training and adaptation process in the SM~\ref{training process}.